Information Jurors Aren’t Allowed to Hear at Trial

 1) JURIES CANNOT BE TOLD ABOUT INSURANCE COVERAGE

 Almost every personal injury case that goes to trial involves insurance coverage.
 All of us buy insurance in case we make mistakes and cause someone harm.
 At trial, however, the Court will go to extreme lengths to prevent anyone from discussing the existence of insurance.
 In fact, if the plaintiff mentions the word “insurance,” the defense counsel will often be granted a mistrial.

 The jury’s job in a personal injury case is to determine the liability (if it is not admitted), how much harm the defendant has caused, and how much compensation it will take to balance that harm.
 Whether or not someone has insurance does not help the jury do its job.
 The courts prevent juries from hearing this information because they feel it could lead to higher verdicts if a jury felt someone else was paying for the harm.

-In reality and in practice, we find that juries speculate on this issue.
+In reality, we find that juries tend to speculate on this issue.
 Juries that speculate that insurance does not exist often consider whether or not the defendant can pay for the amount they want to compensate the plaintiff.
 This often leads to verdicts that undercompensate the plaintiff and let the insurance company off the hook.

-3) JURIES ARENT ALLOWED TO HEAR ALL THE FACTS
+2) JURIES ARE NOT ALLOWED TO HEAR ALL THE FACTS

 In many trials, jurors aren’t allowed to hear all the facts about what happened in a given case.
 This can happen for many reasons.
 In each circumstance, this will affect how a jury views and decides your case.